dimitri-nicolo/calico/master/getting-started/openshift/essentials/usage.md

 ---
-title: Using Essentials for OpenShift
+title: Using CNX for OpenShift
 ---

-Tigera Essentials for OpenShift is mostly similar to Tigera Essentials for Kubernetes, with a few exceptions:
+{{site.prodname}} for OpenShift is mostly similar to {{site.prodname}} for Kubernetes, with a few exceptions:

-1. Calico settings are tweaked using `calicoctl config set` command instead of editing manifests, since Calico is launched as a systemd service instead of a hosted install in OpenShift.
+1. {{site.prodname}} settings are tweaked using `calicoctl config set` command instead of editing manifests, since {{site.prodname}} is launched as a systemd service instead of a hosted install in OpenShift.
 1. A more static Prometheus is launched instead of Prometheus Operator since Third Party Resources are not supported by OpenShift.
-1. A `calicoctl.cfg` file owned by root exists in the default path on each host, which authenticates all Calico CLI tools (`calicoctl` & `calicoq`) by default without needing to be passed in any etcd connection information, provided they are run by root user (which is the only user with access to the config file).
+1. A `calicoctl.cfg` file owned by root exists in the default path on each host, which authenticates all {{site.prodname}}
+CLI tools (`calicoctl` & `calicoq`) by default without needing to be passed in any etcd connection information, provided they are run by root user (which is the only user with access to the config file).